jloughry/RTOS/README.md

 For testing, connect an LED through a resistor of approximately 100 to 400 ohms between the GPIO pin and a ground pin (if the LED doesn't light up, turn it around).

+There's no real scheduler yet, just round robin, and only one task; it uses a busy-wait for timing.
+But the hard part was getting anything at all to boot on the Raspberry Pi 3 hardware; after that, the rest (interrupts, timing, priority scheduler, I/O) is, in comparison, easy.